CAPLTER/protocol-esca/esca_field_protocol_2015.md

 # CAP LTER Survey200 Field Protocol
 Version 2015

 These methods were adapted from the CAP LTER Ecological Survey of Central Arizona protocol.
 This protocol was based initially on the UFORE FOREST SURVEY devised by Dave Nowak (BES), and has been updated with input from CAP LTER PIs and field experience.
 The protocol adapted was specific to the survey conducted in 2015.
-Major changes from earlier protocols include the addition of surface soil sampling (initiated in 2010)......
+The 2015 survey, for the first time, employed the use of digital tablets for data collection in the field, and the steps in this protocol that reference ODK are noting the appropriate form in the tablet to employ for a particular type of data.
+These methods are otherwise identical to protocols of previous surveys.

 # Arriving at the site: first steps

-Upon arriving at a site, use the Trimble GPS to locate the plot center(locate the nail if present (desert sites only)).
+Upon arriving at a site, use the Trimble GPS to locate the plot center (locate the nail if present (desert sites only)).
 Create a new folder inthe GPS for the site, and record the location of the plot center.
 If present, always use the center nail as plot center and record thislocation as plot center in the GPS.
 Use the Trimble GPS to identify the plot corners and mid-points - mark these with flags or cones.
 At plots with relatively little topography, it may be easier to use pre-measured 30m ropes laid along the N-S and E-W axes of the plot to delineate the plot boundary.
 Divide tasks among crew members.

 **General plot information**